cea-hpc/phobos/doc/design/deletion_and_versioning.md

 #### ``object`` table
 Each record in the database must hold a version number, to indicate the user which one is the current version.
 We add to the database one integer
 field: __version__.
-For a new object id which was not pre-existing in the ``object`` table, the new object entry into the object table will have a version number of _1_.
-For a new version of an already existing object, the pre-existing version of the object is moved to the ``deprecated_object`` table (see below) and the new version is added to the ``object`` table with a version number incremented by one.
+For a new object id which did not exist in the ``object`` table, the new object entry into the object table will have a version number of _1_.
+For a new version of an already existing object, the existing version of the object is moved to the ``deprecated_object`` table (see below) and the new version is added to the ``object`` table with a version number incremented by one.